daniel-dsouza/psychic-octo-giggle/Common-Issues-and-Solutions.md

 ### Important Settings

 - Make sure the `SDL_VIDEODRIVER` environment variable is **NOT** set globally to `wayland` on your system.
 This causes incompatibilities with many games.
+If it is, simply unset it.

 ***